-- If you have applied for the same expenses to more than one recommender, and are awarded a grant by one of them, you must contact the others to let them know.
+- If you have applied for the same expenses to more than one recommender, and are awarded a grant by one of them, you must contact the OAC.
 You cannot receive more than one Exhibition Assistance grant to cover the same expenses.

 - Applicants no longer need to apply before their exhibition start date.
-When the 2020-21 program opens in June 2020, applicants may apply for exhibitions that start between January 15, 2020 and December 31, 2021.
+When the 2024-25 program opens in June 2024, applicants may apply for exhibitions that start on or after January 13, 2024.

-- Ontario-based professional visual artists, craft artists, media artists and artist collectives who have a confirmed, upcoming public exhibition.
-Applicants must be Ontario residents with a permanent physical address in Ontario.
+- professional visual artists, craft artists and media artists who reside in Ontario and have a confirmed, upcoming public exhibition

 - For this program, eligible collectives are defined as unincorporated groups of two or more artists who create collaboratively and exhibit together.